fvmformal/fvm/doc/sphinx/source/examples.rst

 transaction is the write portion of the register bank and the output transaction is the R channel (let's call it ``d``).
-So, conceptually, we want assertions that relate ``a -> b``, ``b -> c``, and ``c -> d``, and with those we verify all parts of the reading.
+So, conceptually, we want assertions that relate ``a -> b``, ``b -> c``, and ``c -> d``, and with those we verify all parts of the READ functionality.

 Medium examples
 ---------------